SolidLabResearch/user-managed-access/docs/policy-management.md

     - Performing DELETE queries on rules out of your scope will simply not work, since they are not part of the isolated store.
     - We can easily see exactly when the query goes out of scope by testing the resulting store, separating it in the 5 groups and performing the following checks:
         1. If the resulting store has rules out of the clients' scope (indicated by groups **(2)** and **(5)**), we can abort the update and respond with **status code 400**.
         2. We can analyze the size of the resulting store.
-Substracting the amount of quads whithin reach should result in 0, since no other rules may be added.
+Substracting the amount of quads within reach should result in 0, since no other rules may be added.
 This test will fail when the client inserts any unrelated quads to its own policy.
 Upon failure, the server responds with **status code 400**.
 4. The old definition will be replaced with the updated version.
 Since no real update function for our storage exists, we delete the old policy and add the resulting store from the query, together with the quads out of scope as collected in step 1.

 Note that any quads in the original policy that could not be collected by the procedure defined in [GET One Policy](#get-one-policy), will not be part of the newly defined policy.